NeuralEnsemble/elephant/doc/index.rst

 provide a consistent and homogeneous analysis framework that is built on a modular foundation.
 Elephant is the direct successor to Neurotools_ and maintains ties to complementary projects such as ephyviewer_ and neurotic_ for raw data visualization.

-The input-output data format is either Neo_ or Numpy_ array.
+The input-output data format is either Neo_, Quantity_ or Numpy_ array.
+Quantity is a Numpy-wrapper package for handling physical quantities like seconds, milliseconds, Hz, volts, etc. Quantity is used in both Neo and Elephant.

 Table of Contents
 -----------------